Skip to sign in Skip to content

 So instead of matthew.watson.lcsw@gmail.com, you could be matthew@watsonsocialwork.com.

-The downside of having a custom domain is that you need to pay a few dollars extra for it every year.
-However, if you’re with Hushmail, you can use domains like @therapysecure.com, @counselingmail.com, and a few others for free.
+The downside of having a custom domain is that you need to pay a few dollars extra each year.

-Then click “Yes, I have one I can use”.
+Then click "Yes, I have one I can use".
 Google will ask you to enter it and verify you own it later.
-Google provides instructions on how to link your domain to Google Workspace which you can follow here
+Google provides instructions for linking your domain to Google Workspace; you can follow them here.

 4b.
 If you don't have a domain…